 The bike is making some loud drivetrain noises.
-I hope it is just the chain and stop at a hardware type store at Maumere looking for chain lube.
+I think it is just the chain and stop at a hardware type store at Maumere looking for chain lube.

-Finally about 2.00pm I come into Mbay, the first real town since leaving Maumere and stopped at the first road side stall to eat a simple meal of fried rice and a boiled egg with chilli.
+Finally about 2.00pm I come into Mbay, the first town since leaving Maumere and stopped at a road side stall to eat a simple meal of fried rice and a boiled egg with chilli.
 Here was the first petrol station also so I filled again and got another large bottle of water.
-Bike was running superb now mileage approaching 50km to the litre.
+Bike was getting superb mileage now with premium.

 They have started building new road back east from Mbay and the ride into town last 30 minutes had been very good.
 From Mbay to Riung the road is easy and opens up to reveal bit of the landscape.
 Arriving in Riung I continue west on the coast road looking for a viewpoint of the 17 islands that the town is known for.
 The road here is also rough.